RiccardoFiorentini/ing-sw-2023-Annechini-Filippi-Fiorentini-Gioia/README.md

 ### Requisites:
 You need to have a version of JRE equal or superior to 19.
-For the CLI to run properly, you need to use a Windows 11 command prompt or Hyper, a third part command prompt.
+To ensure that the CLI is displayed correctly, it is necessary to have an updated version of command prompt.